httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Parameterised Label from Text {#parse-parameterised}

-Given an ASCII string input_string, return a label with an mapping of parameters. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return a identifier with an mapping of parameters. input_string is modified to remove the parsed value.

-1. Let primary_label be the result of Parsing a Label from Text ({{parse-label}}) from input_string.
+1. Let primary_identifier be the result of Parsing a Identifier from Text ({{parse-identifier}}) from input_string.
 2. Let parameters be an empty, unordered mapping.
 3. In a loop:
    1. Discard any leading OWS from input_string.
    2. If the first character of input_string is not ";", exit the loop.
    3. Consume a ";" character from the beginning of input_string.
    4. Discard any leading OWS from input_string.
-   5. let param_name be the result of Parsing a Label from Text ({{parse-label}}) from input_string.
+   5. let param_name be the result of Parsing a Identifier from Text ({{parse-identifier}}) from input_string.
    6. If param_name is already present in parameters, fail parsing.
    7. Let param_value be a null value.
    8. If the first character of input_string is "=":